California brush fires consume more than 100,000 acres

 Breaking News Emails

+LOS ANGELES — President Donald Trump on Saturday declared a state of emergency in California due to massive wildfires burning from San Diego to Mendocino County.

-LOS ANGELES - From San Diego to Mendocino County, firefighters in California were trying to beat back flames that were feeding off more than a half-decade's worth of drought-starved brush.
+A statement from the White House said Trump had authorized the Federal Emergency Management Agency to assist firefighters in the state who have been trying to beat back flames feeding off more than a half-decade's worth of drought-starved brush.

 After Gov. Jerry Brown declared a state of emergency for the county Thursday, his office formally requested federal emergency aid from the White House late Friday.

-At an afternoon news conference Friday the state's top fire official, Cal Fire Chief Ken Pimlott, blamed drought-starved brush for the infernal eruptions across California.
+At an afternoon news conference Friday the state's top fire official, Cal Fire Chief Ken Pimlott, blamed dry brush for the infernal eruptions across California.

 "Evacuate, evacuate, evacuate," he said.
 "Pay very close attention to social media, websites, local television and radio broadcasts."